codehax41/codehax41/README.md

 ## <h2> About Me </h2>

 - 🎓 MSc in **Statistical Computing** from **IIIT Bangalore** — strong grounding in stats + computation
-- 💼 **Data Scientist at Thoucentric** — solving complex business challenges with AI/ML
+- 💼 **Data Scientist at Genpact** — solving complex business challenges with Agentic AI
 - 🧩 Currently building: multi-agent AI apps, phishing detection model zoo, RAG apps, and analytics tools
 - 🔭 Always exploring new realms of **ML, LLMs, agents, statistical modeling, and data engineering**
 - 💡 Open to collaborating on **NLP, ML, DL, and business-focused AI projects**